qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-3.md

 Pre-Evaluation
 --------------

-First, we need to specify what's the data we need to transfer.
-For that, we need to take a look what tasks our application can handle:
+First, we need to specify what data we need to transfer.
+For that, we need to take a look at what tasks our application can handle:

 1. Show the public timeline.
 2. Post a message.